cpustejovsky/learningTypeScript/README.md

 const logNumber: (num: number) => void = num => {
   console.log(num);
 };
-const color = "red"; //TS infers the value on a single line; multiple lines have ": any"
+let color = "red"; //TS infers the value on a single line; multiple lines have ": any"

+//AVOIDE 'any' AT ALL COSTS

 //When to use type annotation
 //1)Functions that return the any type